antorita/limit_evaluation/README.md

 SD -> evaluate the Spin-Dependent case
 SI -> evaluate the Spin-Independent case

-After running the script, a new file named lim_output.txt will be created containing all the computed values.
+After running the script, a new file named lim_output.txt will be created containing the upper limit on the WIMP–nucleon elastic cross section for each mass.

 ### How to visualize the results
 To generate plots from the output, run: